ABooooo/myInvoice/README.md

 Run ``ng build`` to build the project.
 The build artifacts will be stored in the ``dist/directory``.
 Use the ``-prod`` flag for a production build.
 To deploy the app you'll need static website hosting.
 There a lot of options and Firebase is also one of them.
 [Here you'll find more information about it.]

+The app is not mobile optimized because I'll use it strickly on higher resolutions.
+If you need to use it on mobile or tablet resolution, feel free to change it according to your needs and expectations.
+That's why is also responsive  only partly optimized.

 ## What's next
 Probably some code optimization would be good ecspecially as it is a beginner project.
 But it won't happen in this version as I am planning to rebuild all from start with nodejs and mongoDB.
 I will also add some further functionalies like saving invoices and dashboard for outcome analysis.